moussaclarke/hobbes/README.md

 - to allow clients to add new issues for triage, and to encourage them to submit useful, actionable issues, leveraging LLMs for inline, subjective feedback.
 - to be essentially free to host on Cloudflare pages/workers.

-I do the actual task management and editing via [Thunderbird](https://www.thunderbird.net/) on my desktop, and [Tasks.org](https://tasks.org/) on my phone.
-I run a [baikal](https://sabre.io/baikal/) server, which is what Hobbes is currently deployed against in my setup, but it should work with other compliant CalDAV servers, like FastMail, Nextcloud or whatever.
+Actual task management and editing can happen via apps such as [Thunderbird](https://www.thunderbird.net/) on desktop, and [Tasks.org](https://tasks.org/) on phones.
+Hobbes is only tested against a [baikal](https://sabre.io/baikal/) server, but it may work with other compliant CalDAV servers, like Radicale, FastMail, Nextcloud or whatever.

 You can think of Hobbes as offering an _extremely_ lightweight subset of monday.com or Github Issues features on top of CalDAV.